sebasruiz09/Iris_test/README.md

 Run `ng lint --fix` `ng serve` and  for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+Or run `ng serve --host "YOURIP"` to share the project with your network using your pc as a local server.

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.